mikkiek/Sami/README.rst

 Sami: an API documentation generator
 ====================================

+**Note**
+It's forked solutions with some improvements of internal use.
+Everyone is welcome to send any PR or create issues, i'll try to impove it.
+@mikkie

 **WARNING**: Sami is not supported nor maintained anymore.
 Feel free to fork.

 Curious about what Sami generates?
 Have a look at the `Symfony API`_.